Rotterdam: 20th century

 Rotterdam was gradually rebuilt from the 1950s through to the 1970s.
 Because the city centre was largely destroyed, new spatial infrastructure could be built, making it an open and modern city.
 In 1953 the Lijnbaan was opened, the first car-free shopping street in Europe.
-The progressive design attracted a lot of international attention.
+The progressive design attracted a lot of international attention, in which film and television played an important role.
 The new Central Station was completed in 1957, with the Groothandelsgebouw from 1953 next to it.
 The Euromast was erected in 1960 on the occasion of the Floriade.

 From the 1980s onwards the city councils began developing an active architectural policy.
 The harbours were moving westwards and the old environment had to be reshaped.
 Daring and new styles of apartments, office buildings and recreation facilities resulted in a more 'livable' city centre with a new skyline.
 In the 1990s, the Kop van Zuid was built on the south bank of the river as a new business centre.
 Rotterdam was voted 2015 European City of the Year by the Academy of Urbanism.
-A profile of Rem Koolhaas in The Guardian begins "If you put the last 50 years of architecture in a blender, and spat it out in building-sized chunks across the skyline, you would probably end up with something that looked a bit like Rotterdam."
+A profile of Rem Koolhaas in The Guardian begins "If you put the last 50 years of architecture in a blender, and spat it out in building-sized chunks across the skyline, you would probably end up with something that looked a bit like Rotterdam".